willogy-team/insights--tensorflow/part5/README.md

 # Tensorflow insights - part 5: Custom model - continue

 In the last part, we have shown how to use the custom model to implement the VGG network.
-However, one problem remained is we cannot use model.summary() to see the output shape of each layer.
+However, one problem that remained is we cannot use model.summary() to see the output shape of each layer.
 In addition, we also cannot get the shape of filters.
-Although we know how the VGG is constructed, overcoming this problem will help the end users - who only use our checkpoint files to investigate the model.
+Although we know how the VGG is constructed, overcoming this problem will help the end-users - who only use our checkpoint files to investigate the model.
 In particular, it is very important for us to get the output shape of each layer/block when using the file ```test.py```.

 ## Table of contents